What is Double-Entry Accounting?

-- Individual accounting terms and entries may create the huge list of the chart of accounts.
+- Individual accounting terms and entries may create a huge list of the chart of accounts.
 Tallying and comparing with those used by others for further analysis would have been cumbersome and time-consuming (plus waste of effort).

 - Creates confusion, and the possibility of multiple entries, thus creating an incorrect balance.

-- The equality between assets and liabilities (or debit and credit) serves like a check for matching all types of transactions.
+- The equality between assets and liabilities (or debit and credit) serves as a check for matching all types of transactions.
 Had this check not existed, the troubles in the system of accounting can be estimated.

 This System forms a strong pillar for the modern-day accounting system.

 This has been a guide to what is Double Entry Accounting system and its definition.
 Here we discuss double entry accounting examples, requirements of such a system, advantages and disadvantages of double entry accounting.
 You may also learn more about basic accounting from the following recommended articles –